Steel2Chemicals: a circular carbon chain

 Where CCS offers just a short-term solution, this concept of circular carbon will reduce the demand for fossil-based material and offer a real alternative for linear value chains.

-Together with partners ArcelorMittal, Tata Steel, DOW, Ghent University and TNO, we explore the possibility of using carbon monoxide from blast furnaces for the synthesis of naphtha.
+Together with partners ArcelorMittal Ghent, Tata Steel Nederland, Dow Benelux, Ghent University and TNO, we explored the possibility of using carbon monoxide from blast furnaces for the synthesis of naphtha.
 This ‘synthetic’ naphtha can (partly) replace the demand for fossil naphtha used to produce e.g. ethylene, a major chemical building block and starting materials for plastics.

 This is not about a little bit of CO2, it’s about millions of tons of CO2